i-hart/devicetype-library/README.md

-# NetBox Device Type Library
+# Nautobot Device Type Library

 ## About this Library

-This library is intended to be used for populating device types in [NetBox](https://github.com/netbox-community/netbox).
+This library is intended to be used for populating device types in [Nautobot](https://github.com/netbox-community/netbox).
 It contains a set of device type definitions expressed in YAML and arranged by manufacturer.
 Each file represents a discrete physical device type (e.g. make and model).
-These definitions can be loaded into NetBox instead of creating new device type definitions manually.
+These definitions can be loaded into Nautobot instead of creating new device type definitions manually.

 If you would like to contribute to this library, please read through our [contributing guide](CONTRIBUTING.md) before submitting content.

-If you would like to automate the import of these devicetype template files, there is a NetBox Community python script that will check for duplicates, allow you to selectively import vendors, etc. available here [netbox-community/Device-Type-Library-Import](https://github.com/netbox-community/Device-Type-Library-Import).
+If you would like to automate the import of these devicetype template files, there is a Nautobot Community python script that will check for duplicates, allow you to selectively import vendors, etc. available here [netbox-community/Device-Type-Library-Import](https://github.com/netbox-community/Device-Type-Library-Import).

 ## Device Type Definitions